YerayAR/FastAPI-Flask_SimpleTaskBoard/README.md

 # Cyberpunk Task Board

 This repository contains a small **FastAPI** backend with a **Flask** front‑end.
-The front‑end uses TailwindCSS and JavaScript to present a cyberpunk styled interface that interacts with the API via HTTP calls.
+The front-end uses TailwindCSS and JavaScript to present a cyberpunk styled interface that interacts with the API via HTTP calls.

 ## Features